Key points:

 Storytelling Takeaways from Heavyweight

-• Don’t completely shy away from humor in storytelling: Even serious or painful stories can benefit from fun or lighter moments.
+- Don’t avoid humor in storytelling: even serious or painful stories can benefit from lighter moments.

-• Lean into discomfort: You don’t necessarily need to edit out all awkward silences or messy emotions.
-After all, they make the story feel real.
+- Lean into discomfort: awkward silences and messy emotions make a story feel real.

 Best Storytelling Episodes to Study from Heavyweight